-The Dare is available to stream and buy from the 12th October
+The Dare is available to stream and buy from the 12th of October.

-What do you get if you mix Hostel with Saw and then sprinkle in elements of The Texas Chainsaw Massacre?
-The answer is, of course, a grisly, blood-drenched piece of body trauma horror.
-One that delights in making the audience squirm.
-However, what if you then lace this with a backstory that highlights the childhood trauma of the killer?
-The answer, two films uncomfortably rolled into one.
-The blood-soaked torture of the adult world sitting alongside a far more enthralling and engaging story of the killers past.
-The result a confused, yet at times, captivating film that plumps for gore over the story.
+What do you get if you mix Hostel with Saw with a sprinkle of The Texas Chainsaw Massacre?
+The answer is a gruesome, blood-drenched piece of body trauma horror that delights in making the audience squirm.
+However, if you then lace this with a backstory highlighting the killer’s childhood trauma, you get Alderson’s The Dare.
+Here we find the blood-soaked torture of the adult world coexisting with a far more enthralling and engaging story of the killer’s past.

-However, despite this significant flaw, The Dare will undoubtedly appeal to audiences looking for a gory, relentless horror this Halloween.
-Meanwhile, cinematography and performances are strong, with glimmers of ‘what could have been’ had it focused less on gore.
-So if a blood-drenched torture fest is your cup of tea this Halloween, The Dare may well tick the box.
-But, if you are looking for something more intelligent than plucked out eyeballs.
-The Dare will leave you both frustrated and bored by its conclusion.
+However, despite this significant flaw, The Dare will undoubtedly appeal to audiences looking for a gory and relentless horror this Halloween.
+So if a blood-drenched torture fest is your cup of tea, The Dare may well tick that box.
+But, if you are looking for something more intelligent than plucked-out eyeballs, The Dare will leave you frustrated in its inability to capitalise on its strengths.